-The Simplex architecture [35] is a well known fault-tolerant design for CPS.
-It deploys two controllers: 1) a high-performance (yet unverifiable) controller and 2) a high-assurance, formally verified, SC.
+The Simplex architecture [35] is a well known faulttolerant design for CPS.
+It deploys two controllers: (i) a high-performance (yet unverifiable) controller and (ii) a high-assurance, formally verified, safety controller.
 A decision module (formally verifiable) is used to take over the control in the case that the high-performance controller is pushing the physical system beyond a precomputed safety envelope.
 A few variants of Simplex design exist.
-Some use a varying switching logic [11], [12] while others utilize a different SC [6], [45].
-Nevertheless, all these designs assume that only a subset of the software misbehaves (for instance, they assume that switching unit cannot misbehave), which is invalid when the systems are under attack, and no other mechanism-such as restarts or TEE features are employed.
-In contrast, this paper assumes that the adversary can corrupt "all" layers of the software.
+Some use a varying switching logic [11], [12] while others utilize a different safety controller [6], [46].
+Nevertheless, all these designs assume that only a subset of the software misbehaves (for instance, they assume that switching unit cannot misbehave), which is invalid when the systems are under attack, and no other mechanism - such as restarts or TEE features are employed.
+In contrast, our work assumes that the adversary can corrupt "all" layers of the software.

-Another variant of the Simplex architecture is System-Level Simplex [10] where the SC and the decision module run on dedicated hardware to isolate them from any fault or malicious activities on the complex controller (i.e., the high-performance controller).
-Techniques based on this architecture [4], [5], [10], [46] guarantee the safety of the physical plant even when the complex controller is under attack.
-However, implementing the System-Level Simplex design on most COTS platforms is challenging since most commercial multicore platforms are not designed to support strong intercore isolation (due to the high degree of hardware resource sharing).
+Another variant of the Simplex architecture is System-Level Simplex [10] where the safety controller and the decision module run on dedicated hardware to isolate them from any fault or malicious activities on the complex controller (i.e., the high-performance controller).
+Techniques based on this architecture [4], [5], [10], [47] guarantee the safety of the physical plant even when the complex controller is under attack.
+However, implementing the System-Level Simplex design on most COTS platforms is challenging since most commercial multicore platforms are not designed to support strong inter-core isolation (due to the high degree of hardware resource sharing).
 For instance, an adversary residing in the high-privileged core may compromise power and clock configurations of the entire system.
 Hence, full isolation can only be achieved by utilizing two separate boards.
 On the other hand, our design provides formal safety guarantees using only one computing unit.

-11Where the safety invariants of the physical plant must be preserved despite the possible implementation and logical errors in the software.
-Here, "faults" refer to bugs in the software implementations.
-Another definition for faults exists that includes physical problems (e.g., broken sensors/actuators/etc.)-we do not consider them in this paper.
+11. Where the safety invariants of the physical plant must be preserved despite the possible implementation and logical errors in the software.
+Here, 'faults' refer to bugs in the software implementations.
+Another definition for faults exists that includes physical problems (e.g., broken sensors/actuators/etc) - we do not consider them in this paper.

 Trusted hardware features are commonly employed in the literature to achieve security goals.
-Some works have deployed the trusted platform module to build trusted computing environments on servers and hypervisors [27], [31], [32].
-ARM TrustZone has been utilized in [20], [43], and [44] to implement security monitors in the secure world.
-Azab et al. [9], leverage TrustZone and propose TZ-RKP to protect the integrity of the operating system kernel running in the normal, nonsecure world.
-The use of trusted hardware features to create TEEs is somewhat equivalent to the SEI concept as presented in this paper.
+Some works have deployed the Trusted Platform Module (TPM) to build trusted computing environments on servers and hypervisors [27], [31], [32].
+ARM TrustZone has been utilized in recent literature [20], [44], [45] to implement security monitors in the secure world.
+Authors in [9], leverage TrustZone and propose TZ-RKP to protect the integrity of the operating system kernel running in the normal, non-secure world.
+The use of trusted hardware features to create trusted execution environments is somewhat equivalent to the SEI concept as presented in our paper.
 The analytical framework proposed in this paper could be combined into these techniques to develop a diverse set of CPS platforms that can provide physical safety guarantees.

 Restart-based recovery is previously explored in some of the aforementioned Simplex-based works [4], [5].
-Specifically, these works restart the isolated, dedicated complex controller unit-equivalent to the mission controller.
-Restarting the complex controller while an SC running on separate hardware maintains the safety during the restart is more straightforward than restarting the entire platform.
-Another Simplex-based work in which Abdi et al. [6] used a single hardware unit implements full-system restarts.
-Nevertheless, this paper assumes that the SC and the decision module may not be compromised and are always correct.
+Specifically, these works restart the isolated, dedicated complex controller unit - equivalent to the mission controller.
+Restarting the complex controller while a safety controller running on separate hardware maintains the safety during the restart is more straightforward than restarting the entire platform.
+Another Simplex-based work in which the authors use a single hardware unit implements full-system restarts [6].
+Nevertheless, this work assumes that the safety controller and the decision module may not be compromised and are always correct.
 Again, this assumption is invalid in the security context, and the physical safety cannot be guaranteed when the system is under attack.